 Iona Abbey is one of the oldest Christian religious centres in Western Europe.

-It started in 563 CE when Saint Columba travelled to Iona from Ireland and founded a monastery.
+It began in 563 CE, when Saint Columba travelled from Ireland to Iona and founded a monastery.
 The Columban religious community survived for centuries until eventually succumbing to Viking raiders.

 Around 1200 CE, a Benedictine order was invited to Iona to establish a new community, and Iona Abbey was constructed.